bundickm/TL_Resources/Unit 2/Sprint 2/Day 5.md

 Thirty minutes left, still plenty of time, just focus on making sure you have an answer for each section.
 ```

-Edit and post the following in your channel at 11:00 AM:
+Post the following in your channel at 11:00 AM:
 ```
 The <SUBJECT> sprint challenge is officially over!
 If you haven't done so already, please DM me a link to your sprint challenge.
 1-on-1's will begin after lunch, see you then.
 ```